Bird Care with Nurse Cody

 Birds that are allowed to sleep in bed with owners are at risk for suffocation or life-threatening trauma, such as lodging between the bed and the frame, stuck under a pillow, or rolled on top of.

-A word about birds from Nerdy Ass Voice Actor & Critical Role Dungeon Master:
+A word about birds from Nerdy Ass Voice Actor & Critical Role Game Master: